jnozzi/cocoadev.com/SiteContent/General/HowToCheckThatMenuIsOpened.markdown

 ----

-Have a try with "menuNeedsUpdate:" delegate method from [[NSMenu]] class.
+Have a try with "menuNeedsUpdate:" delegate method from General/NSMenu class.